Chief Engineer = Professional Engineer + Manager is a guest blog

 This management skill refers to passing on assignments and tasks to other coworkers or subordinates.
 Delegation can optimize productivity, eliminate wastage of time, and empower other employees.

-For instance, if you’re studying for licensing exams, maybe you could delegate some assignments to professional essay writers or a college paper writing service while you’re working on more important projects.
+For instance, if you’re studying for licensing exams, maybe you could delegate some assignments to professional essay writers or pay for homework while you’re working on more important projects.

 Knowing how to motivate others helps you bring forth a desired response or behavior from the employees or colleagues.
 There are various tactics you could use to motivate others and become an inspiring manager.